GetPageSpeed/nginx-extras-docs/docs/nginx-mod.md

 The number of records to send before changing the record size.

-Because we build with latest OpenSSL:
+Because we build with the latest OpenSSL:

 ### `ssl_protocols [SSLv2] [SSLv3] [TLSv1] [TLSv1.1] [TLSv1.2] [TLSv1.3];`